shenango/all/README.md

 ```
 python experiment.py
 ```

+## Analyzing
 To process the results for the load shift experiment:
 ```
 python loadshift_process.py <results_directory>
 ```
-To process the results for other experiments:
+To process the results for all other experiments:
 ```
 python summary.py <results_directory>
 ```

+To reproduce the figures in the paper, install R and the packages ggplot2, plyr, and cowplot (e.g., with `install.packages()` in the R prompt).
+Then run the R scripts in the scripts directory.
+Each script includes a description of its arguments.